Brennanhorn595/assignment2b/README.md

 # assignment2b
-What i will learn in this course.
+This is an assignment on what i hope to learn on this course and about me.